Seeger Weiss Obtains $10 Million Settlement In Whistleblower Lawsuit Against Medical Device Company Stimwave

 “We were privileged to help bring Stimwave to justice,” said Stephen A. Weiss of Seeger Weiss, who represented the relator in the case.
 “It was our client’s valor and selflessness which led to this important recovery and put Ms. Perryman within the government prosecutors’ crosshairs.
 At great personal and professional risk, our client took on a company that was bilking taxpayer healthcare programs and putting patients in physical peril.
 This is the fifth whistleblower case that Seeger Weiss has brought which resulted in criminal indictment, in addition to monetary recovery, and underscores our commitment to representing those individuals who witness illegal activity and choose to answer their call of duty for the good of society.”

 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court.
-From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, organizations, and states and local municipalities across the U.S. that have been injured or defrauded on an individual or mass scale.
+From offices in New York, New Jersey, and Pennsylvania, the firm has represented over 10,000 individuals, organizations, and states and local municipalities across the U.S. that have been injured or defrauded on an individual or mass scale.
 The firm’s qui tam/whistleblower practice has represented relators in some of the nation’s largest and most notable recoveries under the federal and state false claims acts, with particular concentration in the areas of health care, tax and financial fraud.

 Related News